project-march/ProjectMarch/doc/development/testing.rst

 The next sections will describe the process of writing tests.
 For this tutorial we will use the :codedir:`ros_test_tutorial package <development/ros_test_tutorial>`.
-This package already includes some c++ and python code to write tests for.
+This package already includes some C++ and python code to write tests for.

-Writing c++ unit tests
+Writing C++ unit tests
 ^^^^^^^^^^^^^^^^^^^^^^
+As an example we will create tests for the ``Add.cpp`` class that is located in this repository.
 Tests are always located in the ``test/`` directory of a package.
 To create a test we create a new cpp file in the ``test`` directory called ``AddTest.cpp`` with the following contents.

 .. code::